bert-mccutchen/rails-nginx/README.md

 ### Basic Usage

-Simply add the Puma plugin to your configuration, and limit it to your development environment.
+Add the Puma plugin to your configuration, and limit it to your development environment.

 **config/puma.rb**
 ```ruby